R Tutorials Top Banner

 > as.data.frame.table(HairEyeColor)

-Okay, that's enough whetting for now.
-There are a few more details we need to cover before we can get down to data analysis.
+Okay, I think we've whetted ourselves enough for now.
+There are a few more details we need to cover before we can get down to some data analysis.

 workspace